crisfeim/crisfe.im/content/writing/dev/2025/state-boilerplate/index.md

 date: 2025-06-11
 ---

-## tl;dr

-Tired of writing `isHidden = true` three times every time you bind view state?
-This article walks through a small refactor to reduce repetitive UIKit state-binding boilerplate — making your code clearer and easier to maintain.

-## Introduction

 Modeling the state of asynchronous screens using an enum with associated values is a useful and common pattern.

 It collapses multiple sources of truth into a single state object, eliminating optionals and reducing complexity: